Stella, l'amie de Maimie: Publications

 Stella also manages a website with all resources available electronically.
 All publications are bilingual and the Hepatitis C and the clients' guide are trilingual (French, English and Inuktitut).

-As an example of its usage here is a part of the latest ConStellation's editorial magazine.
+As an example of its usage, here is a part of the latest ConStellation editorial magazine.
 “By taking the initiative to produce a ConStellation that addresses the 7 major sectors of the sex industry through interviews with women who work in the pornography, erotic massage, street prostitution, domination, webcam, erotic dancing and the world of escorts, the Stella team has killed two birds with one stone.
 In addition to giving us a chance to share our knowledge about business and providing us with the opportunity to learn from each other, this ConStellation also presents a faithful portrait of the sex industry, with all that this implies, in North America today.”

 This proves an example of the use and the importance of these publications; to inform the general public and the sex workers from the sex industry about good tips, and share their experience of this sometimes challenging job.

-Public Outreach
+Public outreach

 The last part of Stella's work for the improvement of the sex workers' lives is more focused on the sensitizing of the general public and the interveners from the health care system and the social services as much as the policemen and policewomen to the problems and the realities and the preoccupations that the sex workers may have.
 For example, this sensitizing could be done through meetings with students or interested groups that want to have more information, by holding an information desk in major conferences or forums or to have a public conference or many more public activities.
 It could also be by the writing of activity reports or community media mass articles.

 This social justice organization also does a lot of information work of sensitizing to the shop owners, the people living in hot areas to participate actively in the different conversation tables of the districts and the group of organizations by themes.

 All of these services are offered by employee and volunteer teams composed mostly by either sex-workers or ex sex-workers.

-Current Organizational Features
+Current organizational features

 As explained in the introduction, Stella started with only four employers and many volunteers; today on average twelve women work full-time for Stella and the membership continues to grow.
 There are many volunteers and sympathizers helping to write articles, draw the pictures for the publication, some also provide names for the List of assaults and many of the volunteers work on the streets (outreach) to help other sex workers.

-The main team is formed of a president, a vice president, a treasurer, person-resource, administrators, outreach coordinator, outreach workers, clerk-receptionist, general coordinator, project officer, speakers and accounting.
+The board of directors is formed of 9 people, including an executive with a president, a vice president, and a treasurer.

-Funding for Stella activities comes from donations and fundraising efforts with project support from provincial, municipal and private bodies.
+Funding for Stella activities comes from various sources including public and private funds, donations and fundraising efforts with project support from provincial, municipal and private bodies.